Henry Hartsfield

-Henry Warren Hartsfield Jr. (21 November 1933 – 17 July 2014) was a United States Air Force Colonel and NASA astronaut who logged over 480 hours in space.
+Henry Warren Hartsfield Jr. (November 21, 1933 – July 17, 2014) was a United States Air Force Colonel and NASA astronaut who logged over 480 hours in space.
 He was inducted into the United States Astronaut Hall of Fame in 2006.

 Personal data

-Henry Hartsfield was born in Birmingham, Alabama on 21 November 1933.
-He was married to the former Judy Frances Massey of Princeton, North Carolina, and has a daughter named Judy Lynn, born 29 May 1958.
-His younger daughter, Keely Warren, born on 14 May 1959, died on 10 March 2014.
+Henry Hartsfield was born in Birmingham, Alabama on November 21, 1933.
+He was married to the former Judy Frances Massey of Princeton, North Carolina, and had two daughters.

 Education

 Hartsfield graduated from West End High School, Birmingham, Alabama.
-He later earned a Bachelor of Science degree in Physics from Auburn University in 1954, where he was a member of the Delta Chi Fraternity.
+He later earned a Bachelor of Science degree in Physics from Auburn University in 1954, where he was a member of the Delta Chi fraternity.
 Hartsfield performed graduate work in physics at Duke University and in Astronautics at the U.S. Air Force Institute of Technology at Wright-Patterson Air Force Base.
 He was also awarded a Master of Science degree in Engineering Science from the University of Tennessee in 1971.